Automobile Made Available to an Employee

 We consider that you make an automobile available to an employee where you entrust the automobile to the care and control of the employee and authorize the employee to make personal use of the automobile or do not forbid such use.

 There is no taxable benefit if the employee uses the automobile only for work, even if the vehicle is available to the employee throughout the year.
-A taxable benefit results if the employee uses the automobile for personal purposes, or if the automobile made available to the employee is not required for his or her job.
+A taxable benefit results if the employee uses the automobile for personal purposes, or if the automobile made available to the employee is not required for their job.

 If you or a person related to you makes an automobile available to an employee or to a person related to an employee, you must calculate the value of the benefit related to that automobile.
-This is a two-step calculation: first, you have to calculate the value of the benefit related to the standby charge for the automobile, then, the value of the operating-costs benefit you pay.
+This is a two-step calculation: first, you have to calculate the value of the benefit related to the standby charge for the automobile, then, the value of the operating-costs benefit.

-To do the calculation, you can use work chart TP-41.C-V, Calculation of an Automobile Benefit, or consult the following pages:
+To do the calculations, you can use work chart TP-41.C-V, Calculation of an Automobile Benefit, or consult the following pages: